 SaaS applications by Sysdyne including ConcreteGO cloud dispatch, iStrada GPS/Truck Tracking, and Pioneer Cloud batch are available as a service.
 It is usually cheaper to use SaaS apps than to buy and maintain in-house software.
 Concrete producers are no longer required to invest in hardware and software, SaaS providers provide all the applications, data storage, and support that is needed to make sure systems are continuously updated and running smoothly.
 This approach guarantees higher uptimes and eliminates the need to shut plants down to perform software upgrades or backups.

-Plant shutdowns disrupt production and costs money – with SaaS, everything is performed in the cloud with no disruptions – The cost of having internal or external resources perform system upgrades, backups, or troubleshoot network problems becomes a thing of the past.
+Plant shutdowns disrupt production and cost money – with SaaS, everything is performed in the cloud with no disruptions – The cost of having internal or external resources perform system upgrades, backups, or troubleshoot network problems becomes a thing of the past.
 Using any internet-connected device, such as office desktops, laptops, tablets, and mobile phones, you can access data and applications at any time and anywhere.

 Mobility has also become increasingly important in the construction industry – SaaS was built for mobility.
 Having real-time visibility into production and delivery in the concrete industry can help ensure business success.
 These benefits are especially significant for dispatchers, drivers, and customers who deal with ever-changing situations throughout the day where the right decision can be made based on the right data – the difference between being profitable or not.
 Concrete delivery management platforms like iStrada keep project stakeholders connected using an online portal to manage paperless tickets and track delivery performance in real-time using a phone or tablet.